dennissolver/JessVoiceAgentModule/README.md

 - Configurable via `.env` and `.env.local`
 - Embeddable widget in `public/jess-agent.js`

+## Environment Variables

+The frontend expects a `.env.local` file with the following variable:

+- `NEXT_PUBLIC_BACKEND_URL` - Base URL of the FastAPI backend used for login and configuration requests.

 ## Deployment

 The repository contains a `render.yaml` configuration for one-click deployment to Render.